A FEW THINGS ABOUT JULIA:

 — In grade school, I failed multiple writing assignments as I was using pre-revolutionary alphabet.
 Three grandmothers in charge of my upbringing — St. Catherine’s school graduates — had only XIX-century published books in their libraries to teach me reading and writing.
 That grammar did not sit well with the current curriculum.
 I do not remember those failures of my early childhood besides the embarrassing stories of my old classmates.

-— In my previous life, I was a reporter and a medical writer/editor with MA in journalism from Moscow State University and MA in science writing from NYU.
+— In my previous life, I was a reporter and a medical writer/editor with MA in journalism from Moscow State University and MA in science writing from New York University.

 — For eight years of my new life, with English as my second language, I taught writing in American college to native English speakers.